Updated: March 17, 2026

 These individuals often seek rental properties initially, but frequently decide to buy property to settle for good, driving up demand.
 Currently, over 70 percent of people living in Portugal own a home.

-Beyond visas, Portugal’s lifestyle and high quality of life sell themselves.
-Its mild climate, safety, welcoming locals, rich culture, excellent healthcare, international schools, and relatively lower cost of living compared to other Western European countries are the key reasons foreigners are snapping up property to relocate to the country.
+Beyond visas to obtain residency, Portugal’s lifestyle and high quality of life sell themselves.
+Its mild climate, safety, welcoming locals, rich culture, excellent healthcare, international schools, and relatively lower cost of living compared to other Western European countries are the key reasons foreigners are snapping up property to relocate to Portugal.

 Real estate market Portugal: The supply-demand imbalance

 Despite strong demand for properties, the market faces a limited supply of new housing.
-Delays in building permits, rising construction costs, and labor shortages have slowed new developments.
+Delays in building permits, rising costs in the construction sector, and labor shortages have slowed new developments.

 Government policies and the housing shortage